ShakirSofi/johnwlambert.github.io/_posts/2019-09-14-pytorch-tutorial.markdown

 print(conv_3groups(x)) # Prints "tensor([[[[1.,1.],[1.,1.]],[[2.,2.],[2.,2.]],[[3.,3.],[3.,3.]]]], grad_fn=<MkldnnConvolutionBackward>)
 ```

+<a name='conv-bias'></a>
-### Bias in Convolutional Layers (initialized randomly)
+### Bias in Convolutional Layers
 Above, we set the bias to false in our conv layers.
 A bias will add an offset to the dot product result -- below is an example when *bias=5* for each of 3 filters.
+Bias is initialized randomly when the layer is constructed with `bias=True`.
 ```python
 conv_3groups = torch.nn.Conv2d(in_channels=3, out_channels=3, kernel_size=1, groups=3, bias=True)
 print(conv_3groups.bias) # Prints "Parameter containing:tensor([0.0452, 0.9189, 0.7354], requires_grad=True)"